ainephelan/ainephelan.github.io/_posts/2020-03-30-cha-datathon-for-social-good.md

 Again, we came at this in a number of different ways to help with our understanding, looking at:
 - adult-only and child-only activities
 - mixed activities (those where both children and adults attended)

+It is worth noting in that the following ratio could not be calculated for all hubs, as there were:
+- 20 hubs with 0 child-only activities
+- 2 hubs with 0 child-only and 0 adult-only activities

 &nbsp;